saadan1234/FL/README.md

-Here’s a more formal description for your Federated Learning project repository:

----

 # Federated Learning Strategies and Experimentation Repository

 This repository serves as a comprehensive resource for exploring and implementing Federated Learning (FL) strategies.
 It combines various methodologies and experiments to demonstrate how distributed machine learning models can be collaboratively trained across multiple decentralized devices, while ensuring data privacy and security.